Pirates vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the Pirates were upset in every contest.
+- In seven games as the underdog over the last 10 contests, the Pirates were upset in every contest.

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 4-5-1 when it comes to hitting the over.

-- The Pirates' previous 10 matchups have not had a spread set by sportsbooks.

 Explore More About This Game